 - Any person with significant learning difficulties, ADHD mild cognitive disability and anxiety

 - People with a family history of Fragile X

 - Women experiencing early menopause

-- People experiencing Parkinson’s type diseases.
+- People experiencing presentations of Parkinson’s type diseases.

 What are the implications of genetic testing?